ORIGYN-SA/candb-client-typescript/README.md

 This script uses the client to perform a wide variety of operations on the backend canisters including query & update calls, as well as canister creation, upgrades, and deletion.

 This specific example uses a key I've generated locally using steps 1-6 of [these instructions](https://forum.dfinity.org/t/using-dfinity-agent-in-node-js/6169/50), and allows one to control the generation of identities locally that interact with any backend application.
 This can be useful for managing your application or canister fleet with a NodeJS script or application.

+## License

+candb-client-typescript is distributed under the terms of the Apache License (Version 2.0).

+See LICENSE for details.